VirtusLab/git-machete/docs/source/github_config_keys.rst

  .. note::

-    git-machete will try to infer the GitHub repository to fire GitHub API requests against ``git remote`` data.
+    git-machete will use ``git remote`` data to infer the GitHub repository to fire GitHub API requests against.
     To override this default behavior and point to the target repository explicitly, you need to set 3 additional, local git config keys:

         1. Remote name ``machete.github.remote``